ni/webvi-examples/Guides/CSS/README.md

 ### Hide tab carousel on a Tab Control (rely on programmatic tab switching instead)

-**Note:** As of NXG 5 the `Show tab selector` option should be used to configure tab selector visibility instead of custom CSS.
+**Note:** The `Show tab selector` option should be used to configure tab selector visibility instead of custom CSS.

 ```css
 .user-class-name .jqx-ribbon-item {